Why Humans Build

 "Everything around you that you call life was made up by people that were no smarter than you.
 And you can change it.
 You can influence it.
 You can build your own things that other people can use.
 Once you learn that, you'll never be the same again."

-The world is not a fixed thing.
-It's an ongoing project.
-Every time a builder ships something, they're adding a sentence to a story that started when the first human picked up a rock and decided it could be a blade.
+Every time someone ships something, they add a sentence to a story that started when the first human picked up a rock and decided it could be a blade.

 The unseen details